ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Observations
 --------------

-The ``observations:`` item describes one or more types of observations, each of which is a multi-level YAML/JSON object in and of itself.
+The ``observations:`` field describes one or more types of observations, each of which is a multi-level YAML/JSON object in and of itself.
 Each of these observation types is read into JEDI as an ``eckit::Configuration`` object (see :jedi:`JEDI Observations Documentation <using/building_and_running/config_content.html#observations>` for more details).

 ``obs space:``
 ^^^^^^^^^^^^^^^^